mjwelchphd/GalaxyRevisited/README.md

 This creates an **extracted-folder** `<VERSION><PLATFORM>` in the same place as your archive (`swift-5.7-RELEASE-amazonlinux2` in this example).

 The last step is to export the location of the binary.
 The **full pathname** followed by **/usr/bin** is needed here.
-We need to put this into the Bash Profile so it'll load next time you log in:
+We need to put this into the Bash Profile so it'll load the next time you log in:

 ```shell
 ## add the PATH command to the Bash Profile